janpetzold/prince2-foundation-summary/README.md

 - **Quality Planning**
 - **Quality Control**: implement and track quality methods
 - **Quality Assurance**: focus on quality in the **organization**, independent review, complies to company standards, quality processes are in place
-- **Project Assurance**: inside the PMT, duty of the PB (will delegate to make sure project runs smoothly regarding performance in user, supplier and business areas), useful to double-check the affirmations of PM and may act as an "eye" of the PB
+- **Project Assurance**: inside the PMT, duty of the PB (will delegate to make sure project runs smoothly regarding performance in user, supplier and business areas), useful to double-check the affirmations of PM and may act as an "eye" of the PB, confirms Stage and Project progress against tolerances

 #### Quality planning #####
 - identifying the products to control